 In her second appearance on the CancerTalks podcast, Arlene focuses on her work in patient engagement and social support for women in a conversation with host Cheryl Buck.

 Woman to Woman Together We Flourish is a series of discussions by experts on topics of women’s empowerment, self-care, self-love, sisterhood, and creativity, to name a few.
 Arlene discusses her journey and her new book in an interview with founder Jennifer Wellington in the July 2021 webinar.

 Arlene presented an educational program on navigating a breast cancer diagnosis and beyond and discussed her new book at the SHARE Cancer Support Queens Support Group.

 Executive Director of the Alliance for Continuing Education in the Health Professions, Kathleen Weis interviewed Arlene about how she went about writing “Just Diagnosed: Breast Cancer” and how it differed from writing a journal or academic article.
 Also, Arlene shares her passion for the patient experience, advocacy and engagement, as well as thoughts for healthcare CPD professionals who want to be more involved in these spaces.

-In March 2023, Arlene will be delivering this session at the National Consortium of Breast Centers 32nd Annual Interdisciplinary Breast Center Conference in Las Vegas, NV.
+Arlene presented this session at the National Consortium of Breast Centers 32nd Annual Interdisciplinary Breast Center Conference in Las Vegas, NV.
 This event is your opportunity to be at the forefront with decision makers collaborating in the most revolutionary times in our breast care and awareness history.

 Just Diagnosed: Breast Cancer is a practical guide through breast cancer that includes sensible support options for every phase, from diagnosis to discovery and recovery.